-CMC Electronics Inc. is a world leader in the design, manufacture, sales and support of high-technology electronic products.
+At CMC Electronics, we are committed to continuously improve our design, manufacture, sale and support activities in order to deliver avionics solutions of the utmost reliability, meeting all requirements and well tailored to customer's expectations.
+CMC Electronics Inc. is a world leader in the design, manufacture, sales and support of hightechnology electronic products.
 This Quality Policy is established by senior management to provide the framework to develop and improve the Quality Management System, planned and executed in conjunction with other management functions, such that quality awareness is an integral part of the business strategy.